|

 transaction or negotiating the terms of a home loan.
 See

+mortgage broker.
 Budget - A detailed plan of

 income and expenses expected over a certain period of